Scottish animals are curious creatures often found soaring the skies, splashing the seas, and scrabbling across the highlands! Home...

 The Raft Spider is also known as the Jesus Spider due to its remarkable ability to walk on water.
 It is also the second largest species of spider found in the UK.
 This dolomede (large spider) hunts its prey by running on water and can even submerge itself completely to stave off predators.

 The spider is relatively new to Wales, as it was only discovered in the country 10 years ago.
-They are not a species you are likely to encounter in your house or garden as they prefer to be close to water.
+They are not a species you are likely to encounter in your house or garden as they prefer to be close to water, making them a rare and unusual animal you can find in the UK.
 They mostly reside in lowland areas with bodies of moving water and they usually prey on very small fish.

 Ghost slugs were first identified as a new species in a garden in Cardiff, back in 2008.
 There was very little known about this species in the beginning, and due to its appearance, it was given the scientific name Selenochlamys ysbryda, based on the Welsh word ysbryd, meaning a ghost or spirit.

 Sightings of the Ghost Slug are incredibly rare, as they mostly live underground, about a metre deep underneath the soil.
 They come to the surface sporadically and are usually alone, making it all the more difficult to spot them.

 These elusive, unique creatures are widespread in south-east Wales, occurring in all the main Valleys and in the cities of Cardiff and Newport.
 However, they are extremely rare, if not completely absent in nearby areas like Swansea.

 For more things to see and do during your Wales cottage holiday, take a look at our Wales Travel Guide.
 Visit the Wildlife Trust of South & West Wales for more information.
 See our 6 unusual species you can find in Scotland for another fascinating read.